robinagandhi/swa/slides/lecture-4/include/design-for-software-se.md

 >_"Applying a structured approach to threat scenarios during design helps a team .red[more effectively and less expensively] identify security vulnerabilities, determine risks from those threats, and establish appropriate mitigations"_

 > [Microsoft SDL](https://www.microsoft.com/en-us/SDL/process/design.aspx), [Threat Modeling](https://www.microsoft.com/en-us/securityengineering/sdl/threatmodeling)

+???
+Things we learn in this course are firmly grounded in industry best practices for software security engineering.
+Using DFDs to conduct a structured analysis of threat scenarios is part of the Microsoft Secure Development Lifecycle which is adopted throughout the organization and is also observed in many other organizations through BSIMM assessments.
+This approach is also recommended by OWASP for web applications, with its own ecosystem of guidelines and tools (https://owasp.org/www-project-threat-dragon/).

 ---
 class: middle